msyamkumar/cs220-s22-projects/lab-p1/README.md

 Close EVERYTHING related to the previous segment.
 The browser, the terminal, everything.

-Then open a new terminal and cd to the `lab1` direcory (Tasks 1.3-1.5).
+Then open a new terminal and cd to the `lab1` directory (Tasks 1.3-1.5).

 Before we move onto the next program, let's have a look at hello.py again.